 What is a Working From Home Policy?

-A Working From Home Policy outlines the working arrangements and health and safety guidelines for employees who are working remotely or from home.
+A Working From Home Policy outlines the working arrangements and health and safety guidelines for employees working remotely or from home.

-You can use this template to increase flexibility within your business, clearly outline the procedures to be followed and help to set the ground rules in black and white so everyone is clear on their obligations.
+You can use this template to increase flexibility within your business, clearly outline the procedures to be followed, and set the ground rules in black and white.
+Hence, everyone is clear on their obligations.

 Who can use this template?